Atkinson County High School

 Atkinson County High School is located in unincorporated Atkinson County, Georgia, United States, with a Pearson postal address.
 It is the only high school in the Atkinson County School District.
-Its teams are known as the Rebels.
+Its teams are known as the Rebels and the school colors are red, gray and white.
 It shares a campus with its feeder school, Atkinson County Middle School.
+It is at 145 Rebel Lane in Pearson, Georgia.